Customer value model

 Within customer relationship management, a customer value model (CVM) is a data-driven representation of the worth, in monetary terms, of what a company is doing or could do for its customers.
-Customer value models are tools used primarily in B2B markets where the choice of a given product, service, or offering is based primarily upon the amount customer value created.
-Customer value is defined as Value = Benefits - Price.
-Thus, customer benefits are quantified in a CVM - product features and capabilities are translated into dollars.
+Customer value models are tools used primarily in B2B markets where the choice of a given product, service, or offering is based primarily upon the amount of customer value created.
+Customer value is defined as value = benefits minus price.
+Thus, customer benefits are quantified in a CVM; product features and capabilities are translated into dollars.
 Customer value models are different from customer lifetime value models, which seek to quantify the value of a customer to its suppliers.

 Firms using customer value models

 Many firms have been reported to use customer value models, including General Electric, Alcoa, W.W.
 Grainger, Qualcomm, Sonoco, BT Industries Group, Rockwell Automation, and Akzo Nobel.